 One of the attractions of the complex is the Championship Stadium.
 The stadium sits in a natural bowl with a paved lit plaza surrounding it.
 The field is a premier sand-based under drain construction that drains an average of eight inches of water an hour.
 There is seating for 4,000 spectators.
 The Musco lighting is broadcast quality and the field has Kwik Goal Pro Premier World Competition Goals.
 The atmosphere is electrifying.

 The Championship Stadium has hosted a US Olympic qualifier, MLS Open Cup matches, a CONCACAF Champions League match, the ACC Men’s Soccer Championships, USL and W League matches, training sessions for Argentina’s Boca Juniors and the New Zealand National team.
 In addition, the US Youth Soccer National Championships were held at the Maryland SoccerPlex in 2002 and 2003 and are being held there again in July of 2014.
 The Championship Stadium has been voted Field of the Year twice, once in 2011 for Field of the Year in the Parks and Recreation category and then again in 2014 for Professional Soccer Field of the Year.

 The Championship Stadium is home to the Washington Spirit of the National Women's Soccer League (NWSL).
 The seating capacity is 4,000 with corresponding restroom facilities; there is a formal press box and box office.
 The playing field measures 115 x 75 yards.
 And an attractive black picket perimeter fence surrounds the entire stadium.

-The Maryland SoccerPlex welcomes more than 650,000 visitors a year.
+The Maryland SoccerPlex welcomes more than 1.1 million visitors a year.
 The majority of visitors come from the local soccer clubs and leagues that play more than 5,000 matches at the complex annually.
 However, teams from all over the country come to participate in some of the most competitive youth soccer and lacrosse tournaments in the country.